nexiality/documentation/tipsandtricks/TargetedData.md

 - When executing scenario `TestScenario` of `artifact/script/MyTest.xlsx`, Nexial will attempt to load the data variables defined in the datasheet `TestScenario` of `artifact/data/MyTest.data.xlsx`.
-- Regardless of whether the `TestScenario` datasheet is loaded or not (or if it exists), Nexial will attempt to load `#default` datasheet from the same `artifact/data/MyTest.data.xlsx` data file.
-This way the `#default` datasheet acts as a form of "catch-all".
+- Regardless of whether the `TestScenario` datasheet is loaded or not (or if it exists), Nexial will attempt to load the `#default` datasheet from the same `artifact/data/MyTest.data.xlsx` data file.
+This way the `#default` datasheet acts as a "catch-all".
 - As a "catch-all", the data variables defined in `#default` datasheet will be loaded **ONLY** if they are not defined in other datasheets.
 The `#default` datasheet is of the _least priority_.